| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 other stuff mostly adopted from [Bird/Wadler 1988].

-verify that each element of the list Xs
+all P Xsverify that each element of the list Xs satisfies the predicate

 P